LudditeLabs/code-to-comment/README.md

 deocker-compose up -d
 ```

+The server is up at localhost port 80 by default.
+The welcome page is awailable for tests

 ### Options
 - add --evaluate to see the score with a trained model on the development file (default False)
 - add --size=XX to change size of LSTM layer to XX (default 256)